alemuscyber/HoneypotVM-Lab/README.md

 Step 7: Building my SIEM with MS Sentinel

-As I said, the purpose of a SIEM is to enhance visibility.
-This is done by gathering valuable insights and creating graphs/charts/kpis/etc.
+As I said, the purpose of a SIEM is to enhance security visibility.
+This is done by gathering valuable insights, creating graphs/charts/kpis/etc, and centralizing them in a single pane of glass (dashboard).

 *My final product looks like this:*